roylee17/monitor/helm/ics-operator/README.md

-# ICS Validator Helm Chart
+# ICS Operator Helm Chart

-This Helm chart deploys an Interchain Security validator and monitor to Kubernetes.
+This Helm chart deploys an Interchain Security operator and monitor to Kubernetes.

 ## Installation